Here are three sentences:

 I should note first that I find accusations that any criticism of Obama are racist to be tiring and dangerous.
 There’s a lot you could criticize Obama for: expansion of the spy state, excessive use of drone strikes, not protecting whistleblowers, failing in his promise of transparency, too many executive orders, unwillingness to compromise with Republicans (if you’re conservative), attempting to compromise too much (if you’re liberal), and so on.

 But I know racists who criticize Obama, and I know people-I-have-no-reason-to-believe-are-racist who criticize Obama, and there’s a pattern I’ve noticed in the former.
-While Card doesn’t quite fit that pattern, and breaks from it entirely in some places, he made one that seems to run parallel to it in other places.
+While Card doesn’t quite fit that pattern, and breaks from it entirely in some places, his own path seems to run parallel to it in other places.

 Do I think he would have said that if Obama wasn’t black?